[ Printer Friendly Version ] [ Report Abuse ]

-Chapter 4 : Waves
+Chapter 4 : Waves in troubles water

 | ||Rating: Mature||Chapter Reviews: 2|

-Change Background: Change Font color:
+Background: Font color:

 “This is useless!”
 I rant, while I’m taking off my white coat to put it in my locker.

 When she’s not studying she dedicates her time to this little charity shop and from what I understand from Joel she loves to paint.
-I guess some people just have to be perfect, just to make you feel guilty for not making as much of your live as them.
-I don’t know how Joel keeps up with it is beyond me, maybe it helps that he’s so much more laid back than me.
+I guess some people just have to be perfect, just to make you feel guilty for not making as much of your life.
+How Joel keeps up with it is beyond me, maybe it helps that he’s so much more laid back than me.
 I’m still a little intimidated when she’s around.
 She’s just so perfect.

 “Good, old fashioned letter writing?”
 Joel suggests.
-I shrug, my hand writing is terrible, one of the things that will make me a perfect doctor some day.
+I shrug, my hand writing is terrible, one of the things that will make me a perfect doctor someday.
 But it won’t impress a girl.

 “You want to go for a beer?”
 Joel claps his hand on my shoulder and pushes me out of the locker room.

 How does she do that?
 I only nod to confirm she’s right.
 I don’t feel like sharing the whole story.
 Sophia looks disappointed, so Joel (always trying to please her) tells her all about Lily.
 I’m surprised he knows that much, I was not aware of telling him all that.

-I get up to get myself another beer when the door of the pub opens, blowing in the cold December wind.
+I lean against the bar when the door of the pub opens, blowing in the cold December wind.
 With this gush of wind a girl gets blown in.
-Her bright red curls are the exact shade as Lily’s, her freckled face somehow reminds me of her too.
+Her bright red curls are exactly the same shade as Lily’s, her freckled face somehow reminds me of her too.
 It’s like her eyes have the same shape, though they seem darker.

 “I did not say anything, Rose.”
 Hugo answers quietly.